 Big data against infectious diseases

-In this international project, a research team from the Max Planck Institute for Infection Biology in Berlin plans to collect extensive mosquito samples in Africa and Latin America and analyze them with a completely new approach.
+After abate of the COVID-19 pandemic, a research team from the Max Planck Institute for Infection Biology in Berlin plans to collect extensive mosquito samples in Africa and Latin America and analyze them with a completely new approach.

 Mosquitoes are among the most dangerous animals in the world.
 With one bite, they can infect humans with diseases such as malaria or dengue.
 But: There are many mosquito species that differ in their habitat and their dangerousness.
 And at the same time, climate change and global warming are increasingly changing these habitats.